Answers to 10 common questions about Exam P

 Ideally you should wait to take Exam P until you’ve passed a few calculus courses.
-Calc 3 is the most advanced… if you’ve passed that it would be the perfect time to take Exam P.
+Calc 3 is the most advanced so if you’ve passed that it would be the perfect time to take Exam P.

 If you’re not in your second year of college yet, I you don’t need to consider taking any actuarial exams yet.
 It’s a bit too early.

 On exam day (and when you’re doing practice exams) I recommend that you watch when you start each question, add 6 minutes to the start time, and then write down that time on your exam paper so that you know when you need to stop.